demetrapappa14-geospatial/Deep-Learning-techniques-to-the-Eurosat-satetelite-image-dataset-/README.md

 The main task is **image classification** using three models:

 1. A Custom convotutional neural network (CNN) trained from scratch.
-2. ResNet18 with transfer learning
+2. ResNet18 with transfer learning.
-3. EfficientNet-B0 with transfer learning
+3. EfficientNet-B0 with transfer learning.

 Additional visual analysis extensions are also included: